tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.50.0 =
+* Added an option to use custom review taxonomies with regular posts

 = 1.49.0 =
 * First iteration of the `[rcno-table]` shortcode feature